zng-ui/zng/crates/cargo-zng/README.md

           Print version
 ```

-This subcommand can be used to build assets and package releases.
+This subcommand can be used to build resources and package releases.
 It is very simple, you create
 a resources directory tree as close as possible to the final resources structure, and place special
 `.zr-{tool}` files on it that are calls to `cargo-zng-res-{tool}` crates or executables.